jerzyn/api-deep-dive/README.md

 _NOTE:_ Remember to validate your API specification after each exercise (step) completed.

 ## Step3.
-Verify the design using Apiary Documentation and Apiary Mock Service
+Verify the design using Swaggerhub Documentation and Swaggerhub Auto-Mocking Service

-**TASK**: Put your API contract into a new Apiary project.
+**TASK**: Put your API contract into a new Swaggerhub API under a project.
+Put models in a Domain in Swaggerhub.
+Reference the models from the domain in your API.
 Check the validation.
 Does your API comply with the rules?
 If yes, try the Apiary Mock Service.

 ## Step4.
 Review the API Design